 The groups also prepare food for funerals of parish members at no charge to the family, although the family does furnish the food.
 During the summer months, the ladies of the PCCW also help staff the Grotto Gift Shop and Cave.

-PCCW meets about 2 -3 times per year and has annual dues set at $3.00, payable to the treasurer.
+PCCW meets about 2 -3 times per year.
 All women are encouraged to attend these meetings to become more informed as to parish needs, to reslove issues, to share ideas and for fellowship to get to know each other better.
 The PCCW is the launching pad for many of the community ministries.

 Two fraternal insurance companies, the Catholic Order of Foresters and the National Catholic Society of Foresters, have courts at St. Philip's Parish.
 Established many years ago, these groups continue to flourish.
 The National Catholic Society of Foresters holds an annual pancake breakfast in the spring.